mxritzdev/LinkRouter/README.md

 ## Features
 -   **Path-based Redirection:** Reads a config file that maps paths to redirect URLs.
 When a request hits a registered path, the router issues an HTTP redirect to the corresponding target.
--   **Hot Reloading:** The config is cached at startup and automatically reloaded when the file changes — no restart required.
-[Example config](#example-config)
 -   **Low Resource Usage:** Uses less than 50MB of RAM, making it ideal for constrained environments.
 -   **Metrics Endpoint:** Exposes Prometheus-compatible metrics at `:5000/metrics` for easy observability and monitoring.
 [How to use](#metrics)
 -   **Docker-Deployable:** Comes with a minimal Dockerfile for easy containerized deployment.